Football in Bangladesh: Growth and affiliation with AIFF

 In the early 20th century, the Dhaka First Division League gained nationwide attention, with clubs such as Victoria SC, Wari Club, and Dacca Farm at the forefront of its growth.
 Notably, the 1927 season featured the"Football Magician", Syed Abdus Samad, representing Victoria SC, further highlighting the league's development.
+In 1929, Dhaka University defeated Calcutta University in the final of the inaugural Sir Sultan Ahmed Shield Inter-University Football Tournament, held in Patna, Bihar.
+The match was decided by a lone goal scored by Romizuddin Ahmed.

-In November 1937, Islington Corinthians from England visited Dhaka as part of their tour of India.
+In November 1937, Islington Corinthians from Britain visited Dhaka as part of their tour of India.
 On 21 November, they played against the DSA XI and suffered the tour's first defeat.
-The DSA team included players from Dhaka Hall and Wari Club, and the game's only goal was scored by Pakhi Sen, who hailed from Mymensingh.
+The DSA team included players from Dhaka Hall and Wari Club, and the game's only goal was scored by Pakhi Sen, from Mymensingh.
 While departing Dhaka, the opposition admitted to their defeat, stating, "I heard a lot about the Bengal tiger!
 This time I saw it!"

 The Corinthians also played exhibition matches in Mymensingh, Kishoreganj, Comilla, Chittagong and Rajshahi, winning at all frontiers, one after another.
 The match at Chittagong had an official record attendance, with 77,000 people watching the game.
-Eventually, a football league was inaugurated in Chittagong in 1946.

 Following the foundation of the All India Football Federation in 1937, the DSA was one of the proposers of a national interstate football championship in India.
 The football competition was introduced on 27 January 1941 at the Bombay General Assembly, as the Santosh Trophy.
-The Dacca football team which became the provincial member under Dacca Sporting Association in 1940, participated in the tournament in 1944–45 and 1945–46 editions withouth finding much success.
+The Dacca football team which became the provincial member under Dacca Sporting Association in 1938, participated in the tournament in 1944–45 and 1945–46 editions without finding much success.

 Post-partition football (1947–1970)

 East Pakistani Divisional teams at the National Football Championship.
 Clockwise from top right: Dhaka Division team, Chittagong Division team, Khulna Division team and Rajshahi Division team.

-Following the Partition of India in 1947, East Bengal became part of Pakistan and began competing in the annual National Football Championship, which later became the country’s highest-level football competition.
-In 1951, the East Pakistan Sports Federation (EPSF) was established, replacing the Dacca Sporting Association (DSA) as the province’s primary sports body, with Habibullah Bahar Chowdhury as its first president.
-The National Championship was held in Dacca for the first time in 1957, where the East Pakistan Whites finished as runners-up, and in 1960, East Pakistan secured its maiden title in Karachi.
-After this success, the EPSF introduced divisional teams from Dacca, Chittagong, Khulna, and Rajshahi, with Dacca Division winning back-to-back titles in 1961–62 and 1962, while Chittagong triumphed in 1969–70.
-In the late 1960s, the DSA fielded strong Combined University XI teams, which also participated in the National Youth Football Championship.
+Following the Partition of India in 1947, East Bengal became part of Pakistan and began competing in the annual National Football Championship, which later became the country's highest-level football competition.
+In 1951, the East Pakistan Sports Federation (EPSF) merged with the East Pakistan Sports Association (EPSA), formerly known as the DSA, to become the province's primary sports body, with Habibullah Bahar Chowdhury as its president.
+The province hosted the National Championship five times.
+In 1957 and 1959, the East Pakistan team finished as runners-up, and in 1960, East Pakistan secured its maiden title in Karachi.
+After this success, the EPSF introduced divisional teams from Dacca, Chittagong, Khulna, and Rajshahi, with Dacca winning back-to-back titles in 1961–62 and 1962, while Chittagong triumphed in 1969–70.
+The EPSF also fielded strong Combined University teams, which also participated in the National Youth Football Championship.

 Players of the two most successful clubs in East Pakistan prior to independence, Dhaka Wanderers and Dhaka Mohammedan in 1966.